Taxation of international executives

-The total contribution is 18.5% which is made up of 5.5% from the employee and 13% from the employer.
+The total contribution is 18.5 percent which is made up of 5.5 percent from the employee and 13 percent from the employer.
 Both contributions are based on the employee’s basic salary.

-The payment to the social security scheme is then split into 13.5% which goes into the Social Security and National Insurance Trust (SSNIT) – Tier 1 scheme and the remaining 5% goes to the Tier 2 scheme which is privately managed.
+The payment to the social security scheme is then split into 13.5 percent which is remitted to the Social Security and National Insurance Trust (SSNIT) – Tier 1 scheme and the remaining 5 percent is remitted to the Tier 2 scheme which is privately managed.

 A return is required to be submitted (together with payment) on or before the 14th of every month in respect of the previous month’s contributions.